andyfelder/andyfelder.github.io/pages/about.md

 header: no
 title: About Andrew Felder
 image:
-   file: felder_professional.jpg
+   file: about_images.png
-   title: Andrew Felder.
+   title: Andrew Felder family.
 ---

 # About Andrew Felder